Crunching snow and climbing

 On foot or boards.
 Almost no other sound defines winter pleasure so succinctly as the sound of snow crunching beneath one’s boots.
 Hikers with sturdy footwear can explore the area around St. Anton am Arlberg along 17 sign-posted routes, including the snow-covered landscapes of the mystical Verwalltal Valley (10 kilometre round trip), or the ice crystal coated landscape of Erlen on the “Stanzertaler Rundwanderweg” (Stanzertal circuit – 24 kilometre round walk).
 A shorter route leads to Gasthof Almfrieden (6 kilometres), while the winter hiking trail at Galzig (1 kilometre) can be reached by cable car.
 If you fancy sampling the inimitable experience of a snowshoe hike through snow-covered landscapes, you should book the services of a trained guide.
 Those who prefer to have “planks” underfoot whilst out and about in the driving snow, can opt for one of the seven cross-country ski trails (1.5 to 22 kilometres in length).

 About St. Anton am Arlberg.
 St. Anton am Arlberg is one of the world’s most renowned winter sports resorts.
 Skiers and freeride fans from over 50 nations visit this mountain village and ski area with a total of over 300 kilometres of marked runs, 200 kilometres of freeride terrain and 88 lift and cable car systems every year.
 The Arlberg-Arena extends from St. Anton in Tyrol to Lech and Zürs, as well as Warth and Schröcken in Vorarlberg.
-Cross-country skiing, tobogganing or a tour of one of the most beautiful winter via ferrate routes in the Alps are just as inherent to the inimitable Arlberg experience as its iconic events, international World Cup races and multi-award-winning Tyrolean cuisine.
+Cross-country skiing, winter hiking or a ride on one of the five winding toboggan runs in the region are just as inherent to the inimitable Arlberg experience as its iconic events, international World Cup races and multi-award-winning Tyrolean cuisine.
 The “birthplace of alpine skiing” is also a founding member of the “Best of the Alps“; a quality association of the 13 most prestigious mountain resorts in the Alps.